v0.9 Jam Gam!

 - Gameplay: how much fun is it to play?
 How well balanced is it?
 Does it provide a sense of accomplishment?

 - Originality: how novel is it?
 Higher scores are awarded here for trying something innovative and new.

 - Nostalgia: have you made a tribute to some classic game or genre?
 We'll award points for capturing the essence of what made the original great.
 (And yes, you probably can't score well in both Originality and Nostalgia — this is intentional.)

-- Theme Interpretation: how well does your entry embody the theme of the jam (announced when the jam officially begins)?
+- Theme Interpretation: how well does your entry embody the theme of the jam (above)?

 - Community Favorite: we'll have a thread on the MiniScript forums where you can post about your game, and collect "Likes" from other forum members.
 In this category we'll rank submissions based solely on these community likes.

 - Joe Strout, creator of MiniScript and Mini Micro

 - Joshua McLean, composer, developer, and leader of the 8 Bits to Infinity game dev community